 OCCC is required by the Higher Education Opportunity Act and Clery Act to annually publish statistical information related to reported incidents of sexual violence, sexual harassment, domestic violence, dating violence, and stalking.
 The information shared includes the date, location of the incident, and Clery crime category.
 All personally identifiable information is kept confidential.
-The Chief of Finance and Operations or their designee is responsible for collecting the data from a variety of College sources and publishing the report.
+The VP Administrative Services or their designee is responsible for collecting the data from a variety of College sources and publishing the report.